 Take breaks.

-Do not drink or use drugs while playing.
+Do not drink or take drugs while playing.

-According to the APA, a diagnosis of gambling disorder requires at least four of the following criteria to be met in the past year:
+According to the APA, a diagnosis of gambling disorder requires at least four of the following elements in the past year:

 Need to play with increasing amounts of money to achieve the desired excitement.